vippsas/vipps-developers/settlements/README.md

 | PDF    | [PDF](pdf/Vipps-oppgjørsrapport-16655-2018-09-23.pdf) | - |
 | XLSX   | [XLSX](xlsx/Vipps-oppgjørsrapport-16655-2018-09-23.xlsx) | - |

-Please note: Vipps does not provide settlement reports for Regninger, as payments are made directly from the user to the merchant.
+Please note: Vipps does not provide settlement reports for Vipps Regninger, as payments are made directly from the user to the merchant.
+All payments are included in the OCR files provided by the merchant's bank.

 ## SFTP report service